LucaAngioloni/Micchinetta/README.md

 ![Database_Manager.png](./Images/Database_Manager.png)

 ## Usability Tests
-The scenario of this tests will be a well known and restricted context, in fact MICChinetta will be used by people attending the MICC laboratory, however the utility of the application transcends from this and the results obtained will be valid also in other similar scenarios.
+The scenario of this tests is a well known and restricted context: the MICC laboratory.
+However the usefulness of this system transcends from this and the results obtained are valid also in other similar scenarios.

 ### Environment and tasks
-We placed our system right by the vending machine at MICC, providing it an internet connection (not really reliable that particular day due to work in progress) and installing all necessary software.
-We gathered all available staff, in couples or alone, and we read them a list of tasks, briefly explaining the application whenever someone had no idea about the purpose.
+We placed our system right by the vending machine at MICC, providing it an Internet connection (not really reliable that particular day due to works in progress) and installing all necessary software.
+We gathered all available staff, in couples or alone, and we presented them with a list of tasks, briefly explaining the application purpose and context.

-Tasks available for the users to read con- sisted of:
+The tasks that users had to perform are:
-- To be recognized: Present your self in front of the machine and let it recognize you
+- To be recognized: Present yourself in front of the machine and let it recognize you.
-- Wrong recognition: Simulate a wrong recognition and say it to the system.
+- Wrong recognition: Simulate a wrong recognition and explain it to the system.
 - Ask for a product: You are hungry or thirsty, so you ask for a product.
-- Ask for more products: You are very hungry or thirsty, so you ask for more than one product.
+- Ask for more products: You are very hungry or thirsty, so you ask for more than one product at once.
-- Remove a product: You changed your mind, remove a product.
+- Remove a product: You changed your mind, remove a single product.
-- Remove more producsts: You changed your mind, remove some products.
+- Remove more producsts: You changed your mind, remove many products.
 - Confirm the purchase: You are finished, agree to the transaction.

-After the completion, we asked the users to compile a google form structured as a SEQ (Single Ease Question) with a 7-point rating scale:
+After completing the tasks, we asked the users to compile a Google Form structured as a SEQ (Single Ease Question) with a 7-point rating scale:
 1. I found the reply time too high.
 2. I prefer using the mobile application instead of this system.
 3. It is hard to use it.